-Mr. Trump, meet Mr. Honeythunder --
+Mr. President-Elect, meet Mr. Honeythunder --

 " . . .
 Is he a large man, Ma?"

 Needing to get out of my head, we drove down into the city.
 Caught a movie, The Arrival.
-It's slow and mirky, but never loses my attention.
+It's slow and murky, but never loses my attention.
 I emerge from the story only with the closing credits, feeling cleansed and energized.
 The action of hope working on me, I guess.
 Fritz says, "I can see your antennae twitching.
 There's something there for you, isn't there?"

 We had found an old-time cheap-ticket movie theatre and for $2 I think I'd like to see the movie again, right then.
 But there's no late show for Arrival and instead we go see some profane shoot-em-up slug-fest.
 It feels like a violation -- the gentleness and stubborn thought broken and trampled by brainless violence and shallow noise.
 Whatever light I'd caught is lost.

 Aleppo is one of those towns that always showed up in the books I read.
 The crossroads of the Silk Road, the world's first consular city -- which means that in Aleppo, diplomats from Venice, France and England were allowed to look after their nationals in the region rather than just live at court to represent their king.